dchowitz/slire/README.md

 - Cross-domain operations frequency - common cross-domain workflows favor unified approaches
 - Configuration complexity - different per-domain needs (databases, external services) push toward modularity
 - Testing and dependency injection preferences may favor one approach over another

-Handling the "God Class" Problem:

-Even with a unified factory, avoid the god class antipattern by:

-- Extract implementation modules: Keep the interface unified but implement each domain in separate files
-- Use composition: Build the factory by composing smaller, focused factory functions
-- Lazy initialization: Only create repositories and functions when first accessed
-- Clear boundaries: Use TypeScript interfaces to enforce separation between domains
-- Separate concerns: Keep external service access (APIs, file systems) in separate modules from database access

-External Services Consideration:

-The question of whether external services (like mapping APIs, email services) belong in data access factories depends on your architecture goals.
-Consider separating them into distinct "service access" factories if they have different lifecycle, configuration, or error handling requirements than database operations.

-Both architectures benefit from the same core principles: dependency injection, explicit contracts, composable functions, and clear separation of concerns.
-Choose the approach that matches your team structure, application complexity, and long-term architectural goals, and don't hesitate to evolve from one approach to another as your needs change.

 ## Application-Level Integration